theartofquirky/theartofquirky.github.io/FOSS-cleanse.md

 ## Social networking
 If you want to keep in touch with family and close friends, I recommend `Mastodon` is an excellent alternative to Zuckbook.
 There is the `Tusky` mobile client which is available from `Play Store` and `F-Droid`.

-## Google Mail / Email clients
-`Protonmail` is pretty good but unfortunatelly they have not made their client available from `F-Droid`.
-For that reason I recommend using `Tutanota`.

 ## Instant Messagging / SMS
 I use `Signal` which is nice and simple.
 Don't use `Facebook Messenger` / `Whatsup` and other things like that.